-Geotags (otherwise known as Location tags) are a way for you to offer even better context for your post.
+Geotags (otherwise known as Location tags) are a way for you to offer even better context for your post, instead of just a relevant hashtag.
 Better context equals an increased likelihood that your target audience will discover your content.

 You can add a geotag in your regular posts by using the Add Location option beneath the caption editor.